-As discussed in Note 1, the financial statements referred to above present only the Franklin County, Florida Clerk of the Circuit Court and do not purport to, and do not, present fairly the financial position of Franklin County, Florida as of September 30, 2015, and the changes in its financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements referred to above have been prepared for the purpose of complying with Section 218.39, Florida Statutes and Section 10.557(3), the Rules of the Auditor General for Local Government Entities.
+In conformity with the Rules, the accompanying financial statements are intended to present the financial position and changes in financial position of each major fund, and aggregate remaining fund information, only for that portion of the major funds, and the aggregate remaining fund information, of Franklin County, Florida that is attributable to the Clerk.
+They do not purport to, and do not, present fairly the financial position of Franklin County, Florida as of September 30, 2016, and the changes in its financial position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to these matters.